r-lib/usethis/tests/testthat/_snaps/utils-github.md

       * Config supports a pull request = NA
       * origin = "CONTRIBUTOR/REPO"
       * upstream = "OWNER/REPO"
-      * Desc = Both "origin" and "upstream" appear to be GitHub repos.
+      !
+Both "origin" and "upstream" appear to be GitHub repos.
 However, we can't confirm their relationship to each other (e.g., fork and fork parent) or your permissions (e.g. push access).
-We may be offline or you may need to configure a GitHub personal access token. `usethis::gh_token_help()` can help with that.
-Read more about what this GitHub remote configurations means at:
+      i We may be offline or you may need to configure a GitHub personal access token.
+      i `usethis::gh_token_help()` can help with that.
+      i Read more about what this GitHub remote configuration means at:
         <https://happygitwithr.com/common-remote-setups.html>.

 # 'fork_cannot_push_origin' is reported correctly